 What is intersectionality?

 Intersectionality is a term that describes how an individual can experience a variety of identities.
+Autism was not always considered an identity included in intersectionality, but this has changed massively.
+Through the work of autistic advocates and neurodivergent-led initiatives such as Neuro Pride, our community is gradually moving from the clinical definition of Autism to a more identity-based autistic experience.
 Being autistic might form a major part of your identity.
 Race, ethnicity, sexuality, and gender are all different areas which may also form a variety of identities for you.
 For example, you may identify as being autistic but you may also identify as being a member of the black community and the LGBTQ+ community.
 Having these different identities means that you will experience the world different to other people.
 It is important to have a good understanding of your own identity and be proud of what makes you you.

 Autism and LGBTQ+